-The Vizio M65Q8-H1 has great gradient handling.
+The Vizio M Series Quantum has great gradient handling.
 There's only some fine banding in the darker shades.
 There's no setting to help smooth it out, and enabling Noise Reduction doesn't seem to help at all.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The Vizio M Series Quantum has decent response time, resulting in only a short blur trail behind fast-moving objects.
 However, there are some motion artifacts caused by the slower dark scene transitions and overshoot.

 The Vizio M Series Quantum is flicker-free when the TV's brightness is set to max.
 However, it flickers at 480Hz in all picture modes when the brightness is set below max.